MAUI SDK+ Integration Guide

 dotnet add package mParticle.MAUI.Kits.Rokt

-2. Initialize the Rokt SDK
+2. Initialize the Rokt SDK+2.
+Initialize the Rokt SDK+ への直接リンク

 using mParticle.MAUI;